goopletdev/kosumi/README.md

 Text-based SGF editor.
 It's a work in progress as I learn the basics of JavaScript and programming in general.

 ## Features:
-- Syntax highlighting
 - Display the boardstate on a graphical goban
+- Interactable canvas element
 - Correct SGF style errors in SGF files from OGS, and maximize compatibility by unzipping compressed coordinates

 ## To-do list:
+- reimplement: syntax highlighting
 - reimplement: 'Autocomplete for `[`,`]`,`(`,`)`,`;` inputs'
 - highlighting multiple nodes: number them on display!!! yooo - note from fren
 - improve error handling for SGF parsing; explain common errors better
-- unit testing
-- jsdoc
 - map arrow keys to navigation panel buttons?
 - improve syntax highlighting (typing for propIdent/val pairs)
 - navigation: allow for variations